DevExpress-Examples/web-reporting-content-security-policy/README.md

 - Web Report Designer uses the Knockout.js library.
 This library relies on dynamic code execution and requires the `unsafe-eval` source expression in the `script-src` directive.
 To overcome this limitation, the workaround with the *knockout_global.js* file is used to avoid unsafe code execution.
 - DevExtreme Material themes contain links to fonts hosted on Google services (https://fonts.googleapis.com).
 Do one of the following:
     - Include font URLs in the Content Security Policy.
-    - Replace the links and fallbacks to local Google font files.
+    - Replace the links and fallbacks with local Google font files.
 To do this, check the "Remove external resources" option when exporting a theme in our Theme Builder.

         Refer to the following help article for additional information: [Theme Builder - Export the Resulting Theme](https://js.devexpress.com/jQuery/Documentation/Guide/Themes_and_Styles/ThemeBuilder/#Export_the_Resulting_Theme).
 - Running the app in debug mode may require additional permissions compared to a published application.
 For example, during a debug session, a WebSocket connection may be established to reload your app automatically on any source code change.
--

 ## Run the Project